spahrenk/CV/SPA_CV.md

 *[Physics Department](https://physics.mines.edu/)*
 Graduate Research Assistant (1989–1991)

-* I used X-ray diffraction to probe [structural](#wada1990)structural transitions during water intercalation in layered-silicate minerals.
-We applied similar methods to the copper-oxide [superconductors](#qiu1991), for which some forms also exhibit intercalation behavior.
+* I used X-ray diffraction to probe structural transitions during water intercalation in layered-silicate minerals.
+We applied similar methods to the copper-oxide superconductors, for which some forms also exhibit intercalation behavior.

 * The software to run the four-circle X-ray diffractometer was limited when I started.
 I wrote a programmable XRD data acquisition/analysis software package.